clue/reactphp-zenity/README.md

 The API is modelled closely after Zenity's command line API, so it should be familar if you're already using it from within any other command line script.

-Additionally, the `Launcher` implements an even simpler interface for commonly used functionality.
+Additionally, the `Builder` implements an even simpler interface for commonly used dialogs.

 ## Install